Try Edible Flowers in Your Next Culinary Creation.

 Benefits: Relaxing.
 Some research has suggested that hibiscus may help with reducing blood pressure and cholesterol levels.
 If you have blood pressure issues, consult with your doctor before consuming large quantities of Hibiscus.

-Prep: Fresh or Dried.
-Remove pistils and stamens.
+Prep: Fresh or dried.
+Remove pistils and stamens from the center of the flower before consuming.

 7. Lavender